Where is the best diving in Malaysia?

 Sipadan is a very small island not far from the town of Semporna on the East coast of Sabah.
 It is a limestone pinnacle rising from 600 metres.
 The boat ride from Semporna takes around an hour.
 Sipadan is Malaysia's only oceanic island.

 A total of 16,846 hectares of coral reefs and sea area around Sipadan are now officially a park area.
-120 divers are given permits daily at a fee of RM40 each.
+176 divers are given permits daily at a fee of around 40 USD, 32 Euro or £27.
+Beginning from 2020, Sipadan will be closed to all water activities including diving and snorkelling from 1 to 30 November every year to give the area a period of recuperation.

 "A mixture of Wall and reef dive, loads of wildlife, including black tip, grey reef leopard,(plus others saw Hammerhead) Sharks, Turtles, Humphead Parrot Fish, huge numbers of Jacks, plus of course the famous Barracuda vortex all within a comparatively short distance "